Intro to AI-driven Science on Supercomputers: A Student Training Series

 Sam Foreman is a Computational Scientist with a background in high energy physics, currently working as a postdoc in the ALCF.
 He is generally interested in the application of machine learning to computational problems in physics, particularly within the context of high-performance computing.
 Sam's current research focuses on using deep generative modeling to help build better sampling algorithms for simulations in lattice gauge theory.

-Conveners: Alessandro Lovato (PHY), Sam Foreman (LCF)
+Conveners: Arvind Ramanathan (DSL), Sam Foreman (LCF)

 • 1:00 PM 2:10 PM

-Session 7: AI Accelerators
+Session 7: AI Accelerators: AI Accelerators

 Trainees will learn about the current advances in AI hardware and the ALCF AI Testbed that is being integrated with existing and upcoming supercomputers at the facility to accelerate science insights.